plyght/Bruh2.0/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running.

 ### Prerequisites